awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

    1. **Network type**: You can choose to specify whether to launch instances into a VPC or EC2\-Classic, if applicable\.
 However, the network type and Availability Zone settings of the launch template are ignored for Amazon EC2 Auto Scaling in favor of the settings of the Auto Scaling group\.

    1. **Security Groups**: Choose one or more [security groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html), or leave blank to configure the security group as part of the network interface\.
 You cannot specify security groups in both places\.
-To launch instances into a VPC, you must specify a security group that is created for that VPC\.
+If you're using EC2\-Classic, you must use security groups created specifically for EC2\-Classic\.

 1. Under **Network interfaces**, choose **Add network interface** and provide the following optional information\.
 You can only specify one network interface\.
 Pay attention to the following fields: